NicTool/dns-resource-record/README.md

 This module will be used by a web client UI and a server side DNS Resource Record validator to:

 - validate formatting, values, and RFC compliance of each RR
-- export RRs to
+- export RRs to:
-    - BIND zone file format
+    - [x] BIND zone file format
-    - tinydns file format
+    - [x] tinydns file format
 - import RRs from:
-    - BIND zone file lines
+    - [ ] BIND zone file lines
-    - tinydns entries
+    - [x] tinydns entries

 This module intends to import and export wholly RFC compliant DNS resourse records.
 If you discover a way to pass an invalid DNS record through this library, please [raise an issue](https://github.com/msimerson/dns-resource-record/issues).

+## SUPPORTED RECORDS

+Look in the `rr` directory for an up-to-date list.
+This module intends to include support for all current (ie, not officially deprecated) DNS RRs **and** all RRs that are in active use on the internet.

+PRs are welcome, especially PRs with tests.

 ## USAGE